datainfrahq/dsoi-spec/apis/02-full-lifecycle/v1beta1/scaling.md

-## Auto Scaling Spec
+# Auto Scaling Spec

-- ```Group: dsoi.ballastdata.com```
+Group: dsoi.datainfra.io

-- ```Version: v1beta1```
+Version: v1beta1

-- ```Kind: {{ app }}scaling```
+Kind: {{ app }}scaling

-- Autoscaling of any cluster node can be categorized into
+Autoscaling of any cluster node can be categorized into:

-1. Horizontal Scaling
+- Horizontal Scaling
-2. Vertically Scaling
+- Vertically Scaling

-- Each node has unique set of scaling requirements when it comes to scaling
+Each node has a unique set of scaling requirements when it comes to scaling:

-1. Compute
+- Compute
-2. Memory
+- Memory
-3. Storage
+- Storage

-- When Scaling vertically, each app depends on certain metrics.
-In order to get those metrics operator can make external API calls.
+When scaling vertically, each app depends on certain metrics.
+In order to get those metrics, the operator can make external API calls.

-- The operator shall consist of a seperate CR controller.
-Adding auto scaling logic in a single controller which performs installations and upgrade can result in delays and race conditions as fetching metrics and computing a decision is costly for each nodeType with N nodes every N seconds.
+The operator shall consist of a separate CR controller.
+Adding auto scaling logic in a single controller which performs installations and upgrades can result in delays and race conditions as fetching metrics and computing a decision is costly for each nodeType with N nodes every N seconds.

 ```
 spec: